bitwarden/help/_articles/account/account-encryption-key.md

 **Rotating your encryption key is a potentially dangerous operation.** Please read this section thoroughly to understand the full ramifications of doing so.
 {% endcallout %}

-Rotating your account's encryption key generates a new encryption key that is used to re-encryption all Vault data.
+Rotating your account’s encryption key generates a new encryption key that is used to re-encrypt all Vault data.
 After rotating, you should quickly take the following actions to prevent data loss or corruption:

 #### Log out of Client Applications